-The foreign currency translation differences changed from an expense of EUR 18,510 thousand for the year ended 31 December 2022, to an expense of EUR 95 thousand for the year ended 31 December 2023.
+The foreign currency translation differences changed from an expense of EUR 95 thousand for the year ended 31 December 2023, to an income of EUR 7 thousand for the year ended 31 December 2024.
 The foreign currency translation differences are mainly influenced by (i) movements and fluctuations in the exchange rate of the functional currency compared to other currencies and (ii) movements and fluctuations in the net financial position in other currencies.
-Derivative financial instruments were not traded during 2023 due to lack of exposure to significant foreign exchange risks (2022: income of EUR 19,612 thousand).
-For additional information on derivatives refer to note 14 "Financial instruments".